elvisgraho/social-scheduler/README.md

 python run_worker.py   # worker (separate shell)
 ```

+### Configure accounts (step-by-step)
+- **YouTube (required)**
+  1) In Google Cloud Console, create a project and enable **YouTube Data API v3**.
+  2) OAuth consent screen: set up External, add your Google account under Test Users.
+  3) Credentials: create **OAuth client ID → Desktop app**; download the JSON.
+  4) In the app UI (Accounts → Google API Setup), paste the JSON and save.
+  5) Click “Open Google OAuth screen”, sign in, copy the code Google shows, paste it back, and finish.
+Tokens auto-refresh; reuse this same JSON everywhere.
+- **Instagram (recommended: session-based)**
+  - Best: grab `sessionid` from a trusted device (browser DevTools Cookies for instagram.com) or paste instagrapi settings JSON.
+Save it in Accounts → Instagram → session form, then Verify.
+  - Fallback: username/password (expand the fallback form).
+May trigger challenges; use only if session isn’t available.
+- **TikTok**
+  - Paste `sessionid` in Accounts → TikTok.
+Accepted formats: raw value (`123...`), cookie header (`sessionid=123...; path=/;`), or DevTools JSON export containing `cookies`/`sessionid`.
+Verify to confirm; the worker blocks uploads if invalid.
+- **Telegram (optional)**
+  - Add bot token + chat ID in Settings.
+Alerts fire on failures/auth gaps and when the queue auto-pauses.

 ### Daily flow
-- Drop multiple mp4/mov files in **Upload & Queue**.
-One title/description/time applies to all.
-Videos are shuffled and per-platform order is randomized to avoid simultaneous posting.
+- Upload & Queue: drop multiple mp4/mov files.
+One title/description/time applies to all; videos and platform order are randomized to avoid simultaneous posting.
+Preview clips inline.
-- Preview clips inline; “Push to next slot” reshuffles without re-uploading.
+- Queue controls: Pause/Resume uploads, “Upload next now” to force the next item, “Push to next slot” per item, auto-pause on failures with Telegram alert.
-- Dashboard shows remaining storage; “Clean oldest uploads” frees space by deleting already-posted files first.
+- Storage: dashboard shows free/used space; “Clean oldest uploads” deletes already-posted files first.
-- Logs are visible/downloadable from the **Logs** tab.
+- Logs: view/download `data/logs/scheduler.log` from the Logs tab.

-### Accounts (tokens/cookies)
-- **YouTube**: In **Accounts → Google API Setup**, paste your Desktop OAuth client JSON.
-Open OAuth, paste the code back, and link.
-Tokens auto-refresh.
-- **Instagram** (safer): paste your `sessionid` cookie or instagrapi settings JSON from a trusted device.
-Username/password is only a fallback and may trigger challenges.
-- **TikTok**: Paste `sessionid` — any of:
-  - Raw value: `123...`
-  - Cookie header snippet: `sessionid=123...; path=/;`
-  - DevTools JSON export containing `cookies` or `sessionid`
-  The UI verifies immediately, warns after ~25 days, and the worker blocks uploads if invalid.
-- **Telegram** (optional): Add bot token + chat ID in Settings for alerts on failures/auth gaps.

 ### Tips
 - Keep `data/` backed up when you rebuild the Pi; it contains the DB, schedule, credentials, and upload history.
-- If TikTok/YouTube stop uploading, re-paste the cookie/auth code; verification buttons are in **Accounts**.
+- If TikTok/YouTube stop uploading, re-paste the cookie/auth code and use the Verify buttons in Accounts.